Why Kloup?

 A spreadsheet, a folder, a graveyard of tabs.

 Tracker in Sheets.
 Deck in Notion.
 Data room in Drive.
-Calendar shared with too many people.
+A calendar shared with too many people.
 Gmail labels we'd never get back to.
 We rebuilt the same scaffolding three times — and it broke at exactly the same place each time.

 Founder desk with a hand-drawn Seed Round Tracker spreadsheet, sticky notes, and a round plan